Tian-Changsong/Verilog-Automatic/README.md

 Verilog Automatic
 ====================
 This plugin can automatically add ports to the current editing file,  generate module instances (need ctags),add instance connections ,add file header for verilog code.
+Both verilog-1995 and verilog-2001 style are supported.
-I borrowed the idea from automatic.vim which is a similar plugin for VIM, I just rewrote one for sublime text2 or sublime text3.
+I borrowed the idea from automatic.vim which is a similar plugin for VIM, I just rewrote one for sublime text2&3.

 # Features
 ***********